turinglabsorg/datahub-learn/network-documentation/near/tutorials/1-project_overview/8-stake-pool-contract.md

   }
 }
 ```
-- the unstaked balance now shows that there is 1 NEAR locked and will available for withdrawal in epoch 80
+- the unstaked balance now shows that there is 1 NEAR locked and will become available for withdrawal in epoch 80
 - **NOTE**: if there is liquidity, then the account will be able to withdraw sooner

 #### How to restake unstaked funds